jsx-eslint/eslint-plugin-react/docs/rules/prefer-stateless-function.md

 });
 ```

-The following pattern is not considered warnings:
+The following pattern is not considered a warning:

 ```js
 const Foo = function(props) {